davidb-github/be-workflows/workflow.md

 1. If deleted record is needed - write INSERT INTO statement to add back deleted record
 - INSERT INTO `Animal` VALUES (null, "Daps", "Kennel", "Boxer", 2, 2);

+## Book1 - Chapter 13 - Update Animal Records
+1. Update animals/request.py with refactored update_animal function
+1. Update request_handler.py do_PUT method
+ - add new var named success and init to False
+ - update resource outcomes so return of update animal is stored in the sucess var
+ - Note: The remaining update_* functions do not return values but I went ahead and updated the function calls to store their return values in the sucess var.
+This was done with the expectation that the the remaining update functions will be refactored to return true/false return values.

 # Book 1 Col-2 Daily Journal Workflows

 ## Daily Journal - Chapter 8